-Peanuts are higher in both fats and proteins, when compared with cashews.
+Peanuts are higher in proteins when compared with cashews.

 Both contain high levels of all essential amino acids.
-Peanuts are richer in threonine, isoleucine, leucine, phenylalanine and histidine, while cashews contain more of tryptophan, lysine, methionine and valine.
+Peanuts are richer in threonine, isoleucine, leucine, phenylalanine, and histidine, while cashews contain more tryptophan, lysine, methionine, and valine.

-Peanuts and cashews are rich in healthy fats, containing large amounts of monounsaturated and polyunsaturated fatty acids.
+Peanuts and cashews are high in healthy fats, containing large amounts of monounsaturated and polyunsaturated fatty acids.
 Even though peanuts are higher in fats, cashews contain more saturated fatty acids.

 Both of these foods do not contain cholesterol.

 Cashews contain almost twice the amount of carbohydrates peanuts do.
 However, peanuts are richer in fiber.